Laplace Transform of DC Circuits to s-domain

 Thumbnail

-When studying transient processes, like when a switch is changed, in electrical circuits we have to make us of the Laplace transform.
-Here is a quick rundown on how to Laplace transform the resistor, capacitor and inductor.
+When studying transient processes, like when a switch is changed, in electrical circuits we have to make use of the Laplace transform.
+Here is a quick rundown on how to Laplace transform the resistor, capacitor and inductor to the s-domain.

 First we need to establish what happens when we Laplace transform the current and voltage.
 We can see the voltage and current as "unknown" functions dependent on time, therefore their Laplace transforms become: